Carl Purdy

-Carl Purdy (1861 - 8 August 1945) was an American nurseryman, from Ukiah, California.
+Carl Purdy (1861 – August 8, 1945) was an American nurseryman from Ukiah, California.

+Early life

+Purdy was born in the Midwest and moved to Ukiah, California, as a child.
+He was accepted to the United States Military Academy, but could not attend after an accident damaged his vision.
+Purdy became interested in botany and biology as a child and later worked as a schoolteacher.

 Career

 As a nurseryman, Purdy specialized in plants native to California.
 Iris purdyi (Purdy's iris), which he discovered, is named after him.
+The San Francisco Call ran an article about him "The Lily Man of Ukiah."
 His nursery business, Carl Purdy Gardens, was continued by his children.

-A collection of catalogues issued by his firm is held at the Liberty Hyde Bailey Hortorium.
-Ethel Z. Bailey Horticultural Catalogue Collection.
+A collection of catalogues issued by his firm is held at the Bailey Hortorium on the campus of Cornell University.
+The New York Botanic Garden has a biography of Carl Purdy.